 Individual Limits Aggregate Limits

 Loans / Credit SBL 50% of Capital

-Other Contracts None 10% of Capital
+Non-Loan / Other None 10% of Capital

+Contracts

-\ Not to exceed the aggregate limit for Other Contracts
+^{} Not to exceed the aggregate limit for Other Contracts

 - b.
-The foregoing limits shall not apply to loans and other credit accommodations to Directors, Officer, Stockholders and their related interests, Subsidiaries and Affiliates that are governed by the ceiling requirements under Part III.D of the Manual of Regulations for Banks. - c.
+The foregoing limits shall not apply to loans and other credit accommodations to Directors, Officer, Stockholders and their related interests, Subsidiaries and Affiliates that are governed by the ceiling requirements under Part III.D of the Manual of Regulations for Banks.

+- c.
 The Credit and Loans Services Department (CLSD) shall submit a report on the loan exposures to related parties on a quarterly basis.
-The report shall be submitted to the RPT Committee within 15 days from the end of the reference quarter. - d.
-Breaches in limits shall be reported to the Board of Directors with the decision of the Board of Directors to accept the exposure or to take steps to address the breaches, as may be necessary, duly documented in the minutes of meeting.
+The report shall be submitted to RAG within 15 days from the end of the reference quarter which will be presented to the RPT Committee.

+- d.
+The exposures on the following related party transactions shall be reported to the RPT Committee on a quarterly basis:

+- Corporate Loans

+- Consumer Loans

+- Trust Transactions

+- Non-Loan Transactions